David-Durst/embeddedHaskellAetherling/README.txt

             1. See section 7 of the paper for the discussion and references on shallow and deep embeddings ii.
 Space-Time IR (section 4 of paper) - each test has a _ppar variable which contains different Space-Time IR versions of the program at different throughputs. iii.
 Rewrite Rules (section 5 of paper) and Scheduling (section 6 of paper) - the _ppar variable produces the Space-Time IR versions by calling
-        "compile_with_slowdown_to_expr".
+        "compile_with_throughput_to_expr".
 One such variable is "single_map_ppar" in Test_Slowdown.hs.
-        This function implementes the scheduler using the rewrite rules.
-The slowdown argument (the "s" variable in each expression in the code) specifies the target output throughput by stating that it should be s times less than the throughput necessary to emit the entire output in a single clock cycle. iv.
+        This function calls code in "/home/pldi/pldi/embeddedHaskellAetherling/src/Core/Aetherling/Rewrites/Sequence_To_Partially_Parallel_Space_Time/Rewrite_Expr.hs" which implements the scheduler using the rewrite rules. iv.
 Implementation (section 7 of paper) - the prior points stress the Sequence Language and Space-Time IR implementations.
         Additionally, each test has a _results variable, such as "single_map_results", which stresses the compiler that lowers from the Space-Time IR to Verilog by:
             1. Emitting an implementation of the Space-Time IR circuit in Magma, a Python HDL.